1989 Loma Prieta earthquake: San Francisco–Oakland Bay Bridge

 The San Francisco–Oakland Bay Bridge suffered severe damage, as a 76 × 50 ft section of the upper deck on the eastern cantilever side fell onto the deck below.
 The quake caused the Oakland side of the bridge to shift 7 in to the east, and caused the bolts of one section to shear off, sending the 250 ST section of roadbed crashing down like a trapdoor.
 Traffic on both decks came to a halt, blocked by the section of the roadbed.
 Police began unsnarling the traffic jam, telling drivers to turn their cars around and drive back the way they had come.
 Eastbound drivers stuck on the lower deck between the collapse and Yerba Buena Island were routed up to the upper deck and westward back to San Francisco.
 A miscommunication made by emergency workers at Yerba Buena Island routed some drivers the wrong way; they were directed to the upper deck where they drove eastward toward the collapse site.
-One of these drivers did not see the open gap in time; the car plunged over the edge and smashed onto the collapsed roadbed.
+One of these drivers did not see the open gap in time; the 1980 Mercury Zephyr plunged over the edge and smashed onto the collapsed roadbed.
 The driver, Anamafi Moala, died, and the passenger, her brother, was seriously injured.
+The family sued the state for their role in Moala's death.
 Caltrans removed and replaced the collapsed section, and re-opened the bridge on November 18.

 To assist with transportation during Bay Bridge repairs, Bay Area Rapid Transit ran 24-hour service in the Transbay Tube between the date of the earthquake and December 3 that same year.

 Oakland and Interstate 880/Cypress Viaduct

 The worst disaster of the earthquake was the collapse of the double-deck Cypress Street Viaduct of Interstate 880 in West Oakland.
 The failure of a 1.25 mi section of the viaduct, also known as the "Cypress Structure" and the "Cypress Freeway", killed 42 and injured many more.

-Built-in the late 1950s and opened to traffic in 1957 (as SR 17), the Cypress Street Viaduct, a stretch of Interstate 880, was a double-deck freeway section made of nonductile reinforced concrete that was constructed above and astride Cypress Street in Oakland.
-Roughly half of the land the Cypress Viaduct was built on filled marshland and half on somewhat more stable alluvium.
+Built in the late 1950s and opened to traffic in 1957 (as SR 17), the Cypress Street Viaduct, a stretch of Interstate 880, was a double-deck freeway section made of nonductile reinforced concrete that was constructed above and astride Cypress Street in Oakland.
+Roughly half of the land the Cypress Viaduct was built on was filled marshland and the other half somewhat more stable alluvium.
 Because of new highway structure design guidelines – the requirement of ductile construction elements – instituted following the 1971 San Fernando earthquake, a limited degree of earthquake reinforcement was retrofitted to the Cypress Viaduct in 1977.
 The added elements were longitudinal restraints at transverse expansion joints in the box girder spans, but no studies were made of possible failure modes specific to the Cypress Viaduct.
 Caltrans has since received widespread backlash for not thoroughly studying the structure.
 When the earthquake hit, the shaking was amplified on the former marshland, and soil liquefaction occurred.